Is Russia running out of tanks?

 Here, I start from the peak in October 2023 until the end of last week.

-Please note, losses are reported per week here to make the trend clearer.
+It should be noted that losses are reported per week to make the trend clearer.

 Seen over the longer period, it suddenly becomes very clear that Russian tank losses have actually decreased over a long time (even though the curve has sharp peaks and valleys) and that it is quite certainly a trend that we are seeing.

-Here is the same period but with daily losses; it’s not quite as easy to see the trend, but it is there:
+Here is the same period but with daily losses; it’s not quite as easy to see the trend, but it’s there:

-For comparison, it may be interesting to look at how it is for other armored vehicles (APVs/AFVs) during the same period and per week:
+For comparison, it may be interesting to look at how it looks for other armored vehicles (APVs/AFVs) during the same period and per week:

-Here we do not see the same long-term downward trend, but from mid-November, there is also a clear decline, and it has dropped drastically since mid-April.
+Here, we do not see the same long downward trend, but from mid-November, there is also a clear decline, and it has dropped drastically since mid-April.

 What conclusions can be drawn regarding Russian tanks?

-Tank losses have continued to decrease during periods of high soldier losses and where other armor has also had high losses.
+Tank losses have also continued to decrease during periods of high soldier losses and when other armor has also had high losses.

 Does it indicate that they are running out?